reirep/fractal_rust/README.md

 # Rust fractal generator
-This program allow the mass-computing of fractal base on the [julia set](https://en.wikipedia.org/wiki/Julia_set).
+This program allow the mass-computing of fractal based on the simple version of the [julia set](https://en.wikipedia.org/wiki/Julia_set).

 This program was implemented as an experiment in rust to allow me to train myself on the language.